whipowill/d2-plugy-qol/README.md

 	- Can summon all beasts at same time

 - Quivers
-	- Arrows and bolts are replenishing
 	- Magic and rare quivers are possible
+	- Arrows and bolts are infinite

+- Corruption
+	- Orb of Corruption - Add sockets to a unique or set item
+	- Orb of Regret - Restore a corrupted item

 - Mercenaries
 	- Act 1 - Blessed Aim
 	- Act 3 - Meditation
 	- Act 5 - Might

-- Drops
+- Misc
 	- Countess always drops 3 runes
-	- Chest ``nodrop`` chances decreased

-- Misc
+	- Rune upgrades no longer require gems
 	- Deckard Cain relocated in Act 5 town

 ## How To Install

+- Backup your save files if you are upgrading an existing setup.
 - Purchase keys from [Blizzard](https://us.shop.battle.net/en-us/family/diablo-ii).
 - Install [Diablo II](https://mega.nz/#!e9thyD6A!ExGJuZUtvRJ2c8DrxSL0ihCouh-ARbdVxODXIqVt3dc) - ``v1.12``
 - Install [Patch](http://ftp.blizzard.com/pub/diablo2exp/patches/PC/LODPatch_113d.exe) - ``v1.13d``